WeedLikeTooSmoke/PlutoniumAssetRepository/README.md

 Crack Vault - Use numbers in chat to crack a vault filled with money by DDDDec<br /><br />
 Bet - bet money against a randomint generator by DDDDec<br /><br />
 Slot Machines - Press F on slot machine to bet some money with fruits by DDDDec<br /><br />
+Lock Server - Lock Server command costs $10,000 ingame money & must be on or over round 30 by DDDDec<br /><br />

 # Socials
 Website: https://ddddec.clipst.one<br />